phcodesage/dental-scheduling/README.md

 kubectl apply -f service.yaml
 ```

+## Project Walkthrough

+You can download and watch the project walkthrough video [here](path/to/your/video.mp4).

 ## License

 This project is licensed under the MIT License.

 ---

-This README should provide a comprehensive guide to setting up, running, and deploying your dental office scheduling application.
+This README provides a comprehensive guide to setting up, running, and deploying your dental office scheduling application.